 - Once you have the plugin installed, this website will recognize it and add buttons that allow you to bid on, buy and sell punks directly in the interface.

-- The actual images of the punks are too large to store on the blockchain, so we took a hash of the composite image of all the punks and embeded it into the contract.
+- When originally released, the actual images of the punks were too large to store on the blockchain, so we took a hash of the composite image of all the punks and embeded it into the contract.
 You can verify that the punks being managed by the Ethereum contract are the True Official Genuine CryptoPunks™ by calculating an SHA256 hash on the cryptopunks image and comparing it to the hash stored in the contract.

-- CryptoPunks are almost an ERC20 token.
+- No. The CryptoPunks pre-date the ERC-721 standard and are a custom contract, that means it doesn't comply with any standards.
+They are almost an ERC20 token.
 We support the methods that provide your balance so you can watch CryptoPunks as a token in your wallet and see how many you own.
 None of the other methods are the same since you're not transferring a simple balance, but need to reference which specific Punk you want to work with.